Emergency Preparedness and Response

 involving hazardous chemicals.

-(for a printable version of this fact
+Printable version of this fact sheet

 What is chemical terrorism?